 Over recent years, the Japanese automobile major and Ford of the US have been on the top slots, either first or second.
 Micra exports in September stood at 7,412 units, followed by EcoSport (6,837 units) and Beat (6,643 units).

 In April-September, first six months of this financial year, Nissan exported 30,017 units of the Micra.
 The September number for this car (launched in 2010) was 20 per cent higher than the same month a year before.
 It also exports the Datsun (the only other car it makes in this country; together, September saw 11,999 of these being shipped.

 Guillaume Sicard, president, Nissan India Operations, said: “Our strategy to use our plant (at Oragadam, close to Chennai) as an export hub underlines our significant presence here and our long-term plan for growth.
 The is the largest and most advanced in the Alliance (with Renault of France).
 Directly and indirectly, we have created 40,000 jobs in India, including 6,000 high-value engineering jobs at our research and development centre.”

-Nissan earlier this year also announced the start of exports of the Datsun redi-GO to South Africa, Sri Lanka and Nepal, in addition to the Datsun GO
+Earlier this year, Nissan had announced the start of exports of the Datsun redi-GO to South Africa, Sri Lanka and Nepal, in addition to the Datsun GO and GO+.